Klar/bitcoinsv-explorer-bot/README.md

 Pull requests are welcome.

 ## TODO
-* Message on new block
+* Message on new block?
-* publish transaction hex